desmos-labs/desmos/x/reactions/spec/02-concepts.md

 At the same time, registered reactions can also be used to customize the set of emojis that can be used within a subspace.
 For example, you might want to register a reaction with a custom shorthand code that is visualized as a GIF.
 This is the case for dApps that act like Discord, allowing admins to register custom reactions associated to custom shorthand codes.

 ### Subspace ID
-The ID of the subspaces where the reaction has been registered.
+The id of the subspace inside which the reaction has been registered.

 ### ID
 The unique ID that identifies the registered reaction itself.
 This ID is automatically assigned to the reaction at the moment of its